intel/pepc/docs/pepc-pstates.rst

 Description
 -----------

-Maximum frequency the CPU is configured to run at.
-This value is read directly from the MSR, bypassing the OS.
+Minimum CPU frequency is the lowest frequency the CPU was configured the CPU to run at.

 The default unit is "**Hz**", but "**kHz**", "**MHz**", and "**GHz**" can also be used (for example "900MHz").